 Modern glam evolved from the Hollywood regency decor, which got its start in Old Hollywood during the Art Deco period.
 The Hollywood Regency style originated in the golden age of Hollywood.
 Think of Jean Harlow, Carole Lombard, and the lavish Art Deco-inspired film sets created for movies during the 1930s era.
 The sets were created with highly theatrical accents.

 2. Your favourite colour is marble

-Marble, in all its glory, is your best friend.
+Marble, in all its glory, is your best friend, especially in your kitchen.
 Pair it with anything black and white, lucite, glass, lacquer, brass or chrome accents for heightened drama and cue your entry.

 You stand a little taller, shine a little brighter when next to smooth, glossy, polished surfaces.

 3. You love dimples but mostly when they are found on furniture

 A chesterfield by any other name is simply not the same.
 Chesterfield sofas named in honor of the fourth Earl of Chesterfield and then tastemaker, met the need for a furniture piece that would allow a gentleman to sit upright and remain comfortable.
 Often featuring rolled arms with arms and back of the same height popular styles are often upholstered in leather.
 Or velvet – you choose!

 4. You believe candles belong everywhere – even the bathroom!

 Candelabra – no question!
 You love the drama created by the flattering soft glow of candlelight and the sense of mystique it brings to a room.
 The more the better!